This privacy notice was last updated on 27 July 2023.

-We use this data to provide you with the events, products, services or information you asked for, ensure we know how you prefer to be contacted, understand how we can improve our communications or events, administer your donation or to process Gift Aid.
+We use this data to provide you with information about the events, services or information you asked for, ensure we know how you prefer to be contacted, understand how we can improve our communications or events, administer your donation or to process Gift Aid.

-When you register on our website, you can choose whether you would like to receive marketing and fundraising communications from us by email or post.
-We will include opt-out instructions in any marketing or fundraising communications you receive from us.
+When you subscribe to our mailing list on our website, you can choose whether you would like to receive direct marketing communication and details of how you can support our work by email or post.
+We will include opt-out instructions in any communications you receive from us.

-We conduct in-depth audience research by email, online and/or in person after each event.
+We may also undertake in-depth audience research by email, online and/or in person after each event.
 You are under no obligation to participate.
-Full details of the process are provided when we approach you to participate.
+Full details of the process are provided when we ask you to participate.

-We may conduct analysis of our audience by attendance, donations, postcode and other information on our own database to contact individuals who might be interested in supporting our fund-raising campaigns (which could include donations and individual giving schemes) to the extent permitted by applicable data protection laws.
-The analysis activity where our audience is segmented is not targeted at specifically identifiable individuals in the first instance and communications sent to individuals thereafter are done so in accordance with consent or our legitimate interests.
+We may also undertake analysis of our audience by attendance, donations, postcode and other information contained on our own database to contact individuals who might be interested in supporting our fundraising campaigns (which could include donations and individual giving schemes) but only to the extent permitted by data protection legislation.
+The analysis activity where our audience is segmented is not targeted at specifically identifiable individuals in the first instance and communications sent to individuals thereafter are done so in accordance with their consent or our legitimate interests.

-We may carry out research on information in our own database such as connections to ticket buying and history of giving to Cryptic and we may seek additional information from third party sources.
+We may carry out research on information in our own database such as connections to ticket buying and history of giving and we may seek additional information from third party sources.

 We carefully balance our legitimate interests against your interests as an individual.
 You can exercise your rights over your personal information at any time.

-In all of the above cases we will always keep your rights and interests at the forefront to ensure they are not overridden by your own interests or fundamental rights and freedoms.
+We will always keep your rights and interests at the forefront to ensure they are not overridden by your own interests or fundamental rights and freedoms.
 You have the right to object to any of this processing at any time.
-If you wish to do this, please use the contact details at the end of this policy.
+If you wish to do this, please contact our Data Protection Officer, Claire Moran.

-We do not sell personal details to third parties for any purpose.
-We will only share personal details for the purposes of marketing if you have given explicit consent for us to do this.
+We do not sell or share personal details with other organisations for the purposes of direct marketing.
+We will only share personal details for the purposes of marketing if you have given your explicit consent for us to do this.
 If you have opted out of marketing communications, we may still get in touch with you.
 For example, we may email you to give you important information about the events you’ve booked or to tell you about any changes.

-We will give you the opportunity to opt out, at any time, from any marketing or fundraising email communications and postal fundraising communications you receive from us.
+You do have the opportunity to opt out, at any time, from any communications you receive from us.